Compiled by Jeremy Griffith

-In his year at Timbertop in 1961 Jeremy Griffith was runner-up for ‘best boy of the year’ to Jeremy Madin, now the headmaster of Cranbrook in Sydney, won ‘The Natural History Prize’ and all the cross-country endurance races except the marathon where he was beaten by the now renowned documentary film maker, John Darling, Sir James’ son.
+In his year at Timbertop in 1961 Jeremy Griffith was runner-up for ‘best boy of the year’ to Jeremy Madin (who became the headmaster of Cranbrook School in Sydney), won ‘The Natural History Prize’ and all the cross-country endurance races except the marathon where he was beaten by the renowned documentary film maker, the late John Darling, Sir James’ son.

 The online version of Jeremy Griffith’s second book Beyond The Human Condition has these dedications:

 ‘This book is dedicated to the vision of Sir Laurens van der Post: “…for I had a private hope of the utmost importance to me.
 The Bushman’s physical shape combined those of a child and a man: I surmised that examination of his inner life might reveal a pattern which reconciled the spiritual opposites in the human being and made him whole…it might start the first movement towards a reconciliation…” Laurens van der Post, The Heart of the Hunter, 1961